Wreath Macdonald polynomials as eigenstates: Introduction

 The quantum algebraic structure also allows a systematic study of degenerations.
 One aspect of wreath Macdonald theory that may be strange for a symmetric function theorist is that we automatically jump to the double-deformed case without regarding analogues of Jack and Hall-Littlewood polynomials.
 The `Jack degeneration' of the quantum toroidal algebra is the \textit{affine Yangian}.
 By investigating a similar eigenbasis in the analogue of the fermionic Fock space, Uglov has defined certain $\mathrm{Jack}(\mathfrak{gl}_\ell)$ polynomials \cite{Ugl} (cf. \cite{Kod}).
 He also shows that his polynomials diagonalize the quantum Hamiltonians for the spin Calogero-Moser system, hinting at a similar relation between the wreath Macdonald polynomials and the spin tRS system.

-Following our diagonalization result, a natural question to ask is what the corresponding DAHA should be.
-In the classical Macdonald case, the quantum toroidal algebra of $\mathfrak{gl}_1$ can be realized as a stabilization of the spherical DAHAs for $GL_n$ as $n$ goes to infinity (cf. \cite{SchiffVass}).
+Following our diagonalization result, a natural direction to pursue is to find a structure analagous to the double affine Hecke algebra (DAHA).
+In the usual Macdonald case, the quantum toroidal algebra of $\mathfrak{gl}_1$ can be realized as a stabilization of the spherical DAHAs for $GL_n$ as $n$ goes to infinity (cf. \cite{SchiffVass}).
 Whatever the correct answer for the wreath case should be, we expect a similar relation with the higher rank quantum toroidal algebra.
-We suspect that structures recently uncovered by Chalykh and Fairon in their study of multiplicative quiver varieties \cite{CF2} have something to do with this.
+We suspect that structures uncovered by Chalykh and Fairon in their study of multiplicative quiver varieties \cite{CF2} have something to do with this.
 The work of Chalykh-Fairon shows that multiplicative quiver varieties for the Jordan quiver are phase spaces for the spin tRS system.
 Quantizing these spaces, one should obtain analogues of the spherical DAHA for this system.
-We also expect this to coincide with quantum K-theoretic Coulomb branches for the cyclic quiver (cf. \cite{BEF}).
+We also expect these quantizations to coincide with quantum K-theoretic Coulomb branches for the cyclic quiver (cf. \cite{BEF}, \cite{FinkTsym}).